Direct Democracy (Polish parliamentary group): Ideology

 Free Republicans are considered right-wing and conservative.
 Kukiz described Free Republicans as a party with a goal "to unite all those people who have a patriotic worldview and who either did not vote or, for various reasons, did not vote for PiS in the previous elections" and "to create a force that will remove cosmopolitans and bad people from power."
-On behalf of the party, Sachajko stated that Free Republicans prioritize Polish families, support motherhood, and oppose immigration.
-The party describes itself as conservative, patriotic, pro-independence, connected with the Christian tradition and concerned with Polish agriculture.
+On behalf of the group, Sachajko stated that Free Republicans prioritize Polish families, support motherhood, and oppose immigration.
+DB describes itself as conservative, patriotic, pro-independence, connected with the Christian tradition and concerned with Polish agriculture.

 According to Jakubiak, Free Republicans have the same proposals and program that Kukiz'15 had been pursuing before.
-The party's programmatic demands listed by Jakubiak include the establishment of an Institution of Judicial Justice, introduction of general election for Attorney General, and the establishment of a mechanism that will allow for a recall of the Polish president.
-The party also wants to introduce direct-vote referendums and to change the electoral law of Poland.
-Kukiz spoke of the ideologically diverse character of the party, as each of its MP has "a different approach to politics and different goals in the Sejm".
+The group's programmatic demands listed by Jakubiak include the establishment of an Institution of Judicial Justice, introduction of general election for Attorney General, and the establishment of a mechanism that will allow for a recall of the Polish president.
+It also wants to introduce direct-vote referendums and to change the electoral law of Poland.
+Kukiz spoke of the ideologically diverse character of the group, as each of its MP has "a different approach to politics and different goals in the Sejm".
 Jakubiak represents the interests of the Polish diaspora and right-wing circles, while Jan Ardanowski represents those who "voted for the right wing but did not vote in these elections because they were disappointed with the agricultural policy pursued by PiS."

-For the 2025 Polish presidential election, the party presented a program based on simplifying the tax system and cutting financial obligations on businesses, speeding up court proceedings and increasing the transparency of the courts, transferring more powers to local governments, trengthening the armed forces and modernising the Polish army, introducing tax breaks and subsidies for farmers, the creation of local cooperatives and economic initiatives in rural areas, as well as greater welfare support for families and pro-family policies that would increase natural population growth.
+For the 2025 Polish presidential election, DB presented a program based on simplifying the tax system and cutting financial obligations on businesses, speeding up court proceedings and increasing the transparency of the courts, transferring more powers to local governments, strengthening the armed forces and modernising the Polish army, introducing tax breaks and subsidies for farmers, the creation of local cooperatives and economic initiatives in rural areas, as well as greater welfare support for families and pro-family policies that would increase natural population growth.

 Free Republicans postulate a return to active conscription that would also apply to women, with 3–6 months of military training.
 It also supports selective nationalization of Polish industry, lump-sum tax on businesses and replacing the personal income tax with turnover tax.
-The party argues that a relationship between two people should have a utilitarian significance for the state, and thus supports marriage as a heterosexual family with children, and opposes civil partnerships.
+DB argues that a relationship between two people should have a utilitarian significance for the state, and thus supports marriage as a heterosexual family with children, and opposes civil partnerships.
 It is also in favor of a "bull tax" (bykowe), a tax on childless people.
-The party also proposes an advanced agricultural program - it opposes the EU–Mercosur Association Agreement, calls for agricultural protectionism and subsidies, and proposes establishing a system through which state-owned companies would purchase and process Polish agricultural products in order to allow the state to control the prices.
+It also proposes an advanced agricultural program - it opposes the EU–Mercosur Association Agreement, calls for agricultural protectionism and subsidies, and proposes establishing a system through which state-owned companies would purchase and process Polish agricultural products in order to allow the state to control the prices.
 It argues that Poland should establish food sovereignty instead of relying on food imports.
-The party criticizes the agricultural policy of Law and Justice for focusing on subsidies instead of state intervention.
+It criticizes the agricultural policy of Law and Justice for focusing on subsidies instead of state intervention.